RangeFinders Setup Overview¶

 - Set the RNGFNDx_ORIENT parameters (i.e. RNGFND1_ORIENT, RNGFND2_ORIENT, etc.) to specify the direction each range finder is pointing in.

-- If a rangefinder is oriented facing down, it will automatically be used to for height above ground measurements when within its range for increased landing precision in Copter and Plane autolandings.
-In Copter, when landing and within 10m of the ground according to the range finder, the vehicle will slow it’s descent to the LAND_SPEED (which defaults to 50cm/s).
+- If a rangefinder is oriented facing down, it will be used to for height above ground measurements when within its range for increased landing precision in Copter, and in Plane autolandings if RNGFND_LANDING is enabled.
+In Copter, when landing and within 10m of the ground according to the range finder, the vehicle will slow its descent to the LAND_SPEED (which defaults to 50cm/s).
 In Plane, see the “using a rangefinder” section of Automatic Landing

 Only downward facing rangefinders are supported in Plane currently.